'Super normal profits' from network largesse sends energy bills soaring | The New Daily

 A three-year review of network charges completed earlier this year found the methodology used to determine network costs didn’t actually require any major changes over the next five years.

-But Mr Orme disagrees, saying the forecasting used to estimate debt financing and other costs faced by network operators is fundamentally flawed, allowing them to book large excess profits.
+But Mr Orme disagreed, saying the forecasting used to estimate debt financing and other costs faced by network operators was fundamentally flawed, allowing them to book large excess profits.

 “They’re always too generous in favour of the networks,” he said.